ethereum/execution-spec-tests/README.md

 - Test interactions between multiple smart contracts
 - Test creation of smart contracts

-The Blockchain tests span multiple blocks which can contain or not transactions, and mainly focus on the block to block effects to the Ethereum state.
+The Blockchain tests span multiple blocks which may or may not contain transactions and mainly focus on the block to block effects to the Ethereum state.

 - Verify system-level operations such as coinbase balance updates or withdrawals
 - Verify fork transitions